CodeScop/Oge-Mai-Field-Guide/shrineintro.md

 - Hero
 - You Are Welcome

 **And now, on to the Bracelet-specific info!
-Listed in the order they're listed above: alphabetically**
+Listed in the order they're listed above: alphabetically.**